ahnpj/incident-response-and-investigations/endpoint-compromise-and-persistence-investigations/endpoint-cryptominer-suspicious-process-execution-investigation/investigation-walkthrough.md

 ### MITRE ATT&CK Mapping

+This section provides a high-level summary of observed ATT&CK tactics and techniques.
+For evidence-backed mappings tied to specific artifacts, timestamps, and investigation steps, see: **`mitre-attack-mapping.md`

 The following mappings connect observed behaviors to MITRE ATT&CK techniques and cite the specific evidence identified during SIEM alert review and process execution analysis.
 Mappings are based on directly observed activity and artifacts within scope.

 - **Execution — User Execution (T1204):**